Cancelled: Black Violin Impossible Tour

 The group advocates for educational outreach and in the past 12 months have performed for over 100,000 students in the US and Europe.
 Black Violin’s Impossible Tour will spread the message that anything is possible and there are no limits to what one can achieve, regardless of circumstance.

-The performance originally scheduled for May 7 has been further postponed and will now occur on March 1, 2021.
+The performance originally scheduled for May 7 has been cancelled.
 Patrons with tickets should retain them for use at the rescheduled performance.
 If tickets are not able to be used for the new date, please email the Ticket Office prior to the rescheduled date to request a refund.